olleepalmer/olleepalmer.github.io/_posts/2021-05-28-the-crisis-of-optimisation.md

 In many fields, raw data is difficult to reproduce.
 This means that even if a researcher does falsify data, they’re unlikely to be caught.
 At the very least, they can plausibly claim innocence if contradictory findings do emerge.

-## Optimisation has the same issues (plus a confluence of compounding curveballs all of our own)
+## Optimisation has the same issues (plus a confluence of compounding curveballs of our own)

 While the ‘pressure to publish’ is unique to academia, the corporate world is grappling with the same underlying problem.
-Results or else.
+Results or _else_.
 Flat or negative outcomes rarely create excitement of any kind, no matter how much potential they hold.
 My old colleague [Harry Brignull wrote about this](https://90percentofeverything.com/2016/07/12/the-thing-that-makes-user-research-unique/index.html) many years ago in reference to user research:

 > The thing about user research is that it delivers bad news every time.
 It depicts reality – the fact that you don’t control how your customers think, that they see things differently and that changes are needed if you’re ever going to please them.
 It doesn’t make you look good.
 That’s the whole point.